kgrant20/bill-analysis/lang-recognition/langrecREADME.md

 The list of topics for each police reform bill, as well as the unifying topic list, is under police_reform_bill_list.txt.

 We also applied this approach to gun violence bills.
+The Democratic bill can be found here: https://www.congress.gov/bill/116th-congress/house-bill/5717/text?format=txt and the Repbulican bill can be found here: https://www.congress.gov/bill/116th-congress/senate-bill/1519/text?q=%7B%22search%22%3A%5B%22protecting+communities%22%5D%7D&r=7&s=1.
 The list of topics for those bills is under gun_violence_bill_list.txt.

 ### Extraction Method